 Police later found Kennedy, who is the daughter of the late Robert F. Kennedy, parked off an interstate north of New York City and passed out behind the wheel of her Lexus on Friday.

-ABC News has learned that Kennedy told police she may have taken Ambien sometime Friday morning, but doesn’t remember for sure.
-But her family said in a statement released to ABC News that there were no drugs involved.
+ABC News has learned that Kennedy told police she had been taking Ambien sometime that morning.
+But in a statement released by her family, they said there were no drugs involved.

 "Kerry Kennedy voluntarily took breathalyzer, blood and urine tests - all of which showed no drugs or alcohol whatsoever in her system.
 The charges were filed before the test results were available," the Kennedy family said in a statement released to ABC News.